EGI-Federation/datahub-documentation/source/api.rst

 API
 ---

-It's possible to do all operations using the Onedata API.
+Most if not all operations can be performed using the Onedata API.

 The official documentation is: https://onedata.org/#/home/api.